I create artifacts.

 While these pieces feel to be a found historic or future artifact, they are created from titanium, vitreous enamel (glass fused to the metal), and precious metals.
 Machining and TIG welding are used alongside traditional metalsmithing methods.

 Born in 1972 in Ohio, Matthew grew up primarily in the plains of Colorado.
-After studying engineering and fine art at Colorado State University, he left to fully pursue art and fine craft, becoming primarily self-taught.
+Briefly studying engineering and fine art at Colorado State University, he left to fully pursue art and fine craft, primarily self-taught.

-Matthew became an artist full time in 2001, showing work at high end arts/crafts festivals around the country.
+2001 it became full time, showing work at high end arts/crafts festivals and galleries around the country.